Hyperbolic Concentration, Anti-concentration, and Discrepancy: Introduction

 \end{theorem}

 Theorem~\ref{thm:hyperbolic_ks_sub_intro} implies the high rank case of \cite{mss15} result (Theorem~\ref{thm:kadison_singer}) without the isotropic condition.
 We note that there is a naive approach to relax the isotropic condition in \cite{mss15,b18}'s results by adding several small dummy vectors to make the whole set in isotropic position.
 (See \cite{ove15} for more details.)
-However, Theorem~\ref{thm:hyperbolic_ks_sub_intro} is significantly better than this approach, since the upper bound depends on the hyperbolic spectral norm of the sum of the vectors and it is possible that $\sigma \ll 1$.
+However, Theorem~\ref{thm:hyperbolic_ks_sub_intro} is slightly better than this approach, since the naive approach will increase the number of vectors which results in a worse bound. \ifdefined\isarxiv (See Remark~\ref{rmk:compare_Branden} for more details.) \fi

 Theorem~\ref{thm:hyperbolic_ks_sub_intro} also implies the following hyperbolic discrepancy result: \begin{corollary}[Hyperbolic discrepancy for sub-isotropic vectors] Let $0<\epsilon\leq \frac{1}{2}$.
 Suppose $h\in \R[z_1,\dots,z_m]$ is hyperbolic with respect to $e\in \R^m$, and let $x_1, \dots , x_n\in \Lambda_+(h,e)$ that satisfy Eq.~\eqref{eq:subisotropic_intro}.
 Then, there exist signs $r\in \{-1,1\}^n$ such that